comboy/catcher/README.md

       end
     end

-It could be also instance method.
+It could also be an instance method.
 It will produce something like this:

     I, [2012-10-30 10:56:45 #20295]  INFO -- : Foo : gangnam style